MasWag/FalCAuN/README.md

 ### Installation of LTSMin 3.1.0 on macOS with ARM Processors

 FalCAuN works on macOS with ARM Processors, but the setup of LTSMin is a bit tricky because it only supports `x86_64`.
 One can still run LTSMin using Rosetta and libtool for `x86_64`.
+You can also build and install LTSMin using Homebrew (for x86\_64): `brew install maswag/scientific/ltsmin-beta`.

 1. Set up Rosetta on the macOS
 2. Install Homebrew for intel processors with `arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`